 That is why it is extremely important to have a good finish.
 No matter which type of ply you use, make sure you coat the wood correctly and are particularly careful with the cuts and edges.

 The reason for the waterproof glues is to stop delamination.
 If moisture gets in between the layers, it means that they won’t separate.
 Something that’s pretty useful if you’ve used it to build your boat or stand out in the rain.

 That’s it.
 We’ve covered marine plywood vs MDO – differences explained and compared.
 Now you know what they are, what they’re best at, and what to use them for.

-If you need the absolute best of the best, where quality is the only criteria, then marine ply can’t be beat.
+If you need the absolute best of the best, where quality is the only criterion, then marine ply can’t be beaten.
 The wood grades, the manufacturing, and the lack of internal voids make marine ply the premium product.

 But if you’re looking for something almost as good, except with a better price point, you can’t beat MDO.

 Now it’s time to make your choice and get cracking on your next project.
 Whichever you choose, you can’t really go wrong.
 Good luck and happy building.